-You can download the script and the Readme file from the Download Center.
-Choose the Script and Readme to pull Azure AD B2B users on-prem.zip file.
+You can download the script and the Readme file from Connectors for Microsoft Identity Manager 2016 and Forefront Identity Manager 2010 R2.
+In the download package, choose the Script and Readme to pull Azure AD B2B users on-prem.zip file.

 Before you use the script, make sure that you review the prerequisites and important considerations in the associated Readme file.
 Also, understand that the script is made available only as a sample.
 Your development team or a partner must customize and review the script before you run it.

 Make sure that you have the correct Client Access Licenses (CALs) for external guest users who access on-premises apps.
 For more information, see the "External Connectors" section of Client Access Licenses and Management Licenses.
 Consult your Microsoft representative or local reseller regarding your specific licensing needs.

 For an overview of Azure AD Connect, see Integrate your on-premises directories with Azure Active Directory.